 Hantavirus: the passenger who didn't pay for a ticket but demands a cabin 🐭

 Hantavirus has decided to take a cruise across the Atlantic without an invitation.
-While the courts decide whether the ship arrives or not, the rodents on board must already be discussing whether to order room service or simply continue spreading chaos.
+While the courts decide whether the ship arrives or not, the rodents on board must already be debating whether to order room service or simply continue spreading chaos.
 At least, the Court has made it clear that it does not intend to pay for the return trip.